Kociamber/ex_owm/README.md

 ## To be done in next release

-*   Cache TTL as a param for each interface
+*   Add cache TTL as a param for each interface
-*   Historical Data API
+*   Add Historical Data API

 ## License